 Mass loaded vinyl (Amazon) is one of my favorite materials for soundproofing because it’s easy to get and easy to work with.
 The name is fairly self-explanatory, as the product is basically heavy vinyl.

 The reason this is effective for soundproofing is that it adds more mass to the structure, therefore reducing its ability to vibrate.
 This in turn reduces the distance a sound wave can travel through the structure, which reduces noise pollution.

 You can pick up mass loaded vinyl fairly easily online, and websites like Amazon have several different products.
 It comes on fairly big rolls, so while they might look on the pricier side, you don’t have to buy many.

 Some soundproofers claim that you get the best results from putting the mass loaded vinyl directly onto the ceiling joists.
 While this might be the case, I actually find this fairly difficult to do.
 This is simply because mass loaded vinyl can be difficult to work with, as it’s fairly heavy.

-Instead, I’d recommend mounting it on to a piece of drywall or similar structure first and then attaching this to the ceiling.
+Instead, I’d recommend mounting it onto a piece of drywall or a similar structure first and then attaching this to the ceiling.
 A flat, rigid material is much easier to work with than a sheet of the product.
 It doesn’t really matter whether the mass loaded vinyl goes on top or underneath, but favor putting it on the ceiling side whenever possible.

 3. Try acoustic foam